 Think of your resume as a sales tool for your business: it’s your chance to show off your work, skills, and experience.
 Update or revise your current resume with these five tips.

-Organizing your resume by skill rather than in chronological order by job is helpful for independent professionals who may have a wealth of different projects they’ve completed over the years.
-Highlighting your expertise also helps potential clients to quickly scan your skillset and see how your experience aligns with their needs, rather than having to sort through a long list of projects.
+Organizing your resume by skill rather than in chronological order by job is a helpful tactic if you have a wealth of different projects you’ve completed over the years.
+Highlighting your expertise also allows potential clients to quickly scan your skillset and see how your experience aligns with their needs, rather than having to sort through a long list of projects.

 If you’re not sure where to start, think about what you’re known for.
 What makes your business exciting, and what are you best at?
 Narrow down your list to three or four primary skills, and create a section on your resume for each area of expertise.
 Then, list key accomplishments for those sections.
 Highlight specific projects that clearly demonstrate how you achieved each skill.
 If possible, provide a list of client names relevant to that section.